erinaldosouza/app-simple-crud-ms/README.md

 ```sh
 mvn clean install
 ```
+You will see all the unit and integration test results

 ### Running Tests in an IDE
 Run the test classes using your preferred IDE (For example IntelliJ, Eclipse).